 In 2007, former President George W. Bush signed the Mortgage Forgiveness Debt Relief Act into law.
 The act allows for homeowners who would have otherwise been subject to taxes on forgiven mortgage debt following a foreclosure to avoid having to pay them.
-The tax relief act was extended through the end of 2014, and currently is expected to be renewed again.
-This is welcomed news for homeowners facing financial difficulties, as the last thing a seller wants to deal with after undergoing a hardship is taxes.
-Up to $2 million of forgiven debt is excusable, and generally tax payers will be off the hook for taxable income associated with mortgage restructuring and forgiven mortgage debt.
-Despite the Debt Relief Act of 2007, certain cancelled debt income is taxable.
+This is welcome news for homeowners facing financial difficulties, as the last thing a seller wants to deal with after undergoing a hardship is taxes.
+Generally, tax payers will be off the hook for taxable income associated with mortgage restructuring and forgiven mortgage debt.
+However, certain cancelled debt income may be taxable if it does not fall under the exceptions of the Debt Relief Act of 2007.

 A simple way of looking at this is if a borrower takes on a loan of $12,000 and then subsequently defaults on the loan after only paying back $4,000, the lender is unable to collect what’s left in the debt and cancels the remaining debt of $8,000.
 This money is taxable income.